-Your automatic control senses the dryness of the load and automatically shuts off when the selected dryness is reached.
+Your DRY-MISER[®] control senses the dryness of the load and automatically shuts off when the selected dryness is reached.
 For the first few loads:

-- 1. Set the Cycle Control Knob to point to the center dot in your automatic cycle. - 2.
+- 1. Set the Cycle Control Knob to point to the center mark in your automatic cycle. - 2.
 Select a heat setting to match your load. - 3.
 Push the Start Button.
 The Cycle Control Knob will not move until the load is almost dry or the cool-down portion of the cycle has been reached.
-After the cool down, the Cycle Control Knob automatically moves to an OFF area and the tumbling stops.
+After the cool down is complete, the Cycle Control Knob automatically moves to an OFF area and the tumbling stops.